aguilaair/Photon/README.md

 icon: mdi:water
 ```

 Great job!
 There is only one more step!
 Let's make it show it to us on the front page by adding it via Lovelace UI.
-I ban you laredy know how to do it right? no? fine...
-I'll put up an example ASAP :)
+I hope you already know how to do it.
+Right? no? fine...
+I'll put up an example soonTM :)